ppattern/TAS_kc/README.md

 * The stem slot is sized as pictured below:
     * Initially, I sized the stem slot width to 1.20mm
-    * The prototypes I had SLS 3D printed from nylon had a moderately snug fit for most of the keycaps, however, due to manufacturing inconsistenscies, some keycaps were loose on the stem
+    * The prototypes I had SLS 3D printed from nylon had a moderately snug fit for most of the keycaps, however, due to manufacturing inconsistencies, some keycaps were loose on the stem
     * I have reduced the stem slot width from 1.20mm to 1.17mm to ensure a good fit when printed with SLS or SLA with resin printing
         * **Note**: This sizing may be too tight for FDM 3D printing, I have read that some users size the stem slot width ranging from 1.25mm to 1.35mm
         * However, I have also read that it is possible to soak the inside of the stem slot with acetone and 'mold' the keycap's slot to a Cherry MX stem